-For viscous problems, where the mesh on the complex geometry of the body is frozen, FAUXGeom can be used to provide an analytical definition of the farfield boundary surfaces.
-This allows adaptation to occur on the planar surfaces of the mesh, even when the boundary layer mesh is frozen.
+For viscous problems, where the mesh on the complex geometry of the body is frozen, FAUXGeom can be used to provide an analytical definition of planar symmetry, farfield, and propulsion boundary surfaces.
+This allows adaptation to occur on these planar surfaces of the mesh, even when the boundary layer mesh is frozen.
 This is a particularly important capability for symmetry planes.
 At present, FAUXGeom can only handle planar surfaces.